Abacavir Sulfate - Uses, Dosage, Warnings, and Side Effects

 Drug Interactions:

-To avoid potential drug interactions, it is essential to inform the healthcare professional about all medications, including prescription and over-the-counter drugs.
+To avoid potential drug interactions, you should inform the healthcare professional about all medications, including prescription and over-the-counter drugs.
 Although some medications should not be used together at all, in other cases, it may be necessary to use two different medicines together, and the doctor may need to adjust the dose or take other precautions.

 The following interactions have been identified as significant but may not include all possible interactions: